-Benjamin Sacks is a Ph.D. candidate in History at Princeton University, and will defend his doctorate in September 2018.
+Benjamin Sacks is a Ph.D. student in History at Princeton University.
 His dissertation, “Creating the Atlantic Port Town: Surveyors, Networks, and Geographies, 1670-1763,” examines how the emerging early modern French state attempted to develop and unify an Atlantic-wide urban planning framework, albeit with mixed results.
 The dissertation seeks to shift urban scholars away from traditional hub-and-spoke, metropole-to-periphery analysis, in favor trans-imperial, multidimensional and multi-directional approaches.
 As the CDH 2015-2016 graduate fellow, Benjamin investigated advanced network analysis in Cytoscape, Palladio, and Gephi, and developed a three-dimensional GIS method of reconstructing colonial towns from fractured primary visual and textual evidence.
-In August-September 2018, he will be a digital humanities associate and consultant on the Harvard/Cambridge Joint Center for History and Economics’ climate change and history project.
+In August-September 2018, he was a digital humanities associate and consultant on the Harvard/Cambridge Joint Center for History and Economics’ climate change and history project.

 Benjamin’s work has appeared or will appear in The New England Quarterly, The History of Cartography Volume 5, A Companion to World History, and The Oxford Handbook on the History of Consumption.
 He is an elected fellow of the Royal Geographical Society.